 ETFs were once seen only as a substitute for mutual funds, but now ETFs are caught in a broader light.
 ETFs now help investors reach all corners of the financial markets independent of geographical boundaries.

 First dominated by HNIs (High Net-worth Individuals) and investment companies ETFs have allowed small investors to enter markets.
-ETFs, nowadays, is also seen as a cheaper and more efficient alternative to hedge funds which are typically out of reach of the retail investors.
+ETFs, nowadays, is also seen as a cheaper and more efficient alternative to hedge funds which are typically out of reach of retail investors.

 According to the US Securities and Exchange Commission

 To the casual observer, ETFs and hedge funds might not look similar, but several ETFs look like hedge funds by adopting various strategies.
-ETFs cannot directly mirror the hedge funds but replicate their performance using the assets in question.

-1. Direct Approach
+1. Direct approach

 Then such ETFs rely on other strategies to get the job done.
 One strategy is the direct strategy in which the ETF will directly take positions in the underlying assets needed to provide the promised return by passive management or active management.